-Sixty-six percent (53 million hectares) of non-mallee Eucalypt forest is woodland forest and 85 per cent (68 million hectares) is medium-height forest (Figure 1).
+A total of 60 million hectares (69%) of non-mallee Eucalypt forest is woodland forest and 71 million hectares (81%) are medium-height forest (Figure 1).

-Mature mountain ash (E. regnans) trees are usually between 55 and 75 metres high and are an example of tall forest.
-Some mountain ash trees can grow to more than 90 metres, making this the tallest plant species in Australia, the tallest hardwood in the world, and the tallest flowering plant in the world.
+Mature mountain ash (E. regnans) trees are usually between 55 and 75 metres high, in tall forest.
+Some mountain ash trees can grow to more than 90 metres, making this the tallest plant species in Australia, one of the world's tallest hardwoods, and one of the world's tallest flowering plants.

-Ninety-three per cent (11 million hectares) of mallee Eucalypt forest is woodland forest and 80 per cent (10 million hectares) is low forest (Figure 2).
+A total of 13 million hectares (94%) of mallee Eucalypt forest is woodland forest and 11 million hectares (81%) are low forest (Figure 2).

+Native forest structural classes

 Native forests are divided into three classes based on crown cover:

-woodland forest (20 to 50 per cent crown cover)
+- woodland forest (20 to 50% crown cover)

-open forest (>50 to 80 per cent crown cover)
+- open forest (>50 to 80% crown cover)

-closed forest (>80 to 100 per cent crown cover)
+- closed forest (>80 to 100% crown cover).